 PASSING ALONG THE COURSE

 Passing in the creek is rare, and by its very nature, socially distanced.
 If passing is required on the trail portion, participants are encouraged to use the entire width of the trail and advise those ahead of their intention to pass and on which side.
 Participants must also avoid gathering throughout the course, at the aid station, and after completion of the event.

 CAP ON ENTRIES

-Upon crossing the finish line, participants may take a pre-packaged bag of snacks and a bottle of water, which will be positioned on tables by masked volunteers for self-service.
+Upon crossing the finish line, participants may take a pre-packaged bag of snacks and a bottle of water.

 PRE-RACE SELF-ASSESSMENT PROIR TO TRAVELING TO THE RACE, THE NIGHT BEFORE, AND THE MORNING OF THE RACE